xiaogit00/musingsblog/content/posts/Macro-Overview-Of-Dexs-Using-Dune-Analytics-2021.md

 | DDEX                       | 1068                 |
 | Oasis                      | 345                  |

-This chart shows that the top 5 most active Dexs this year are Uniswap, Sushiswap, 1Inch, 0x API, Balancer.
+# Transaction size

----
+What is the average transaction size on each protocol, and what does it tell us about its users?
+Let's find out.

-### What is the average value of each transaction across networks (all time)?
+### The average transaction size on Curve is $175k USD, 22 times higher than on Uniswap.

-Query:
+>Query: What is the average value of each transaction across networks (all time)?
 ```SQL
 SELECT project, ROUND(AVG(usd_amount))
 FROM dex.trades